CryptechTest/goblins/README.md

     * goblins_goblin_king.png
     * License: Creative Commons (CC-BY-SA-3.0 SummerFeilds TP

-  Thanks to orbea for adding Hunger NG and Bonemeal mod support and bugfixes!
+*  Thanks to orbea for adding Hunger NG and Bonemeal mod support and bugfixes!
     * https://github.com/orbea
-  Thanks to TenPlus1 for keeping the Mobs_Redo going!
+* Thanks to TenPlus1 for keeping the Mobs_Redo going!
-  Thanks to rubenwardy for awesome help and the Minetest ContentDB Thanks to everyone in the Minetest forums and IRC for just being great!
+* Thanks to rubenwardy for awesome help and the Minetest ContentDB
+* Thanks to everyone in the Minetest forums and IRC for just being great!
+* Thanks to kristovish for testing and providing crash reports from their live populated server!
 GET MINETEST: https://www.minetest.net/